tastejs/PropertyCross/website/README.md

 The Titanium version of the PropertyCross application uses the Model-View-ViewModel (MVVM) pattern, however, Titanium lacks a binding framework, so the View JavaScript code subscribes to the various ViewModel properties.

+To view the code and detailed build steps, [see the github source](https://github.com/ColinEberhardt/PropertyFinderCrossPlatform/tree/master/titanium).

 ## Adobe Air

 The [Adobe Integrated Runtime](http://www.adobe.com/products/air.html) (AIR) is a cross-platform runtime for Adobe Flash and  Apache Flex.
 This runtime allows developers to build applications written in ActionScript (A strongly-typed superset of JavaScript) that run on iOS and Android devices.

 The Adobe Air APIs provide an abstraction layer for the Android and iOS UI elements, allowing re-use of all your view code.

+To view the code and detailed build steps, [see the github source](https://github.com/ColinEberhardt/PropertyFinderCrossPlatform/tree/master/air).

 ## Sencha Touch

 [Sencha Touch](http://www.sencha.com/products/touch) is a framework for building cross-platform mobile application using HTML5 technologies.

  - What is the IDE?
 What does the code look like?

+To view the code and detailed build steps, [see the github source](https://github.com/ColinEberhardt/PropertyFinderCrossPlatform/tree/master/senchatouch2).